revbayes/revbayes.github.io/tutorials/biogeo/biogeo_epoch.md

 {% section Introduction | intro %}

-In the {% page_ref biogeo/biogeo_intro %} tutorial, we went through the exercise of setting up the instantaneous rate matrix and cladogenetic transition probabilities for a simple DEC model.
+In the {% page_ref biogeo/biogeo_simple %} tutorial, we went through the exercise of setting up the instantaneous rate matrix and cladogenetic transition probabilities for a simple DEC model.
-In this tutorial, we will complete a biogeographic analysis using an empirical dataset: the Hawaiian silverswords.
+In this tutorial, we will set up a more complex model considering the geological histories in the biogeographic inference.
+We will learn how to set up an epoch model.

 {% section An improved DEC analysis | bg_epoch %}